 Your responsibility starts before you sign any lease transfer documents.
 You must ensure you’re satisfied with the vehicle’s condition – that’s part of the negotiation phase with the Seller.
 You can request an inspection by a dealership or an independent inspection company.
 Many leases have an excess wear and use protection clause that could eliminate some or all of any damage on the vehicle.
 Check the terms and conditions of the protection package before you sign the lease.

 No, you don’t have to.
 Every factory leasing company allows you to drop your leased vehicle at an associated new car dealership closest to your home or place of business.
 Thirty (30) days prior to the end of the lease, contact the leasing company and they’ll provide a dealership name and telephone number most convenient to you.
 If you’re considering a lease from an independent (non-factory) leasing company, get their “end-of-lease” protocol prior to assuming the vehicle lease package.
 Be sure that this protocol is in writing and that you fully understand the terms and conditions.

 Many Sellers don’t tag their vehicle as sold until the new Buyer takes delivery.
 It’s a good idea to give the Seller your contact information because sometimes the deals aren’t completed.

 Shorter term, cash incentives, available kms and no upfront fees are the most popular reasons.
 Read More...

-Once the no-charge evaluation is complete and the lease/vehicle has passed the market position evaluation, the listing fee is $299 plus applicable taxes.
+Once the no-charge evaluation is completed and the lease/vehicle has passed the market position evaluation, the listing fee can range between $299 and $399 plus applicable taxes.
 LeaseBusters offers multi-vehicle discounts, loyalty discounts, and finance company partnership discounts for eligible customers.